BrTarolg/ME414/README.md

 3. Statically, you can choose the button on the right marked "Download zip" which will download the entire repository as a zip file.

 You can also subscribe to the repository if you have [a GitHub account](https://github.com), which will send you updates each time new changes are pushed to the repository.

+You can read more about using GitHub with RStudio in Hadley Wickham's _R Packages_ [book Chapter 13](http://r-pkgs.had.co.nz/git.html).

 ### Instructors